Cloud Feeds overview

 - RESTclient, a Java application used to test RESTful web services

-By default, the 25 most current events are retrieved first.
+By default, the request retrieves the 25 most current events first.
 You can specify how many events to retrieve, or modify search parameters to retrieve only events that match a certain criteria.
-The results are returned in Atom Syndication Format, which includes information to help you navigate the list of events in the feed.
+The response returns the results in Atom Syndication Format, which includes information to help you navigate the list of events in the feed.

 Finding more information

 If you want more information, such as a list of URLs, information about the feeds and events available, how to determine your tenant ID and retrieve authentication tokens, and supported request options, see the Getting Started with Cloud Feeds and the Cloud Feeds Developer Guide.